Post-traumatic stress disorder: Research

 Most knowledge regarding PTSD comes from studies in high-income countries.

 To recapitulate some of the neurological and neurobehavioral symptoms experienced by the veteran population of recent conflicts in Iraq and Afghanistan, researchers at the Roskamp Institute and the James A Haley Veteran's Hospital (Tampa) have developed an animal model to study the consequences of mild traumatic brain injury (mTBI) and PTSD.
 In the laboratory, the researchers exposed mice to a repeated session of unpredictable stressor (i.e. predator odor while restrained), and physical trauma in the form of inescapable foot-shock, and this was also combined with a mTBI.
 In this study, PTSD animals demonstrated recall of traumatic memories, anxiety, and impaired social behavior, while animals subject to both mTBI and PTSD had a pattern of disinhibitory-like behavior. mTBI abrogated both contextual fear and impairments in social behavior seen in PTSD animals.
 In comparison with other animal studies, examination of neuroendocrine and neuroimmune responses in plasma revealed a trend toward increase in corticosterone in PTSD and combination groups.

 Stellate ganglion block is an experimental procedure for the treatment of PTSD.
+Several systematic reviews and meta-analyses suggest ketamine may produce short-term (≈24 h) reductions in PTSD symptoms, but overall evidence quality is low, long-term effects are unclear, and side effects occur.

+In 2025, the FDA granted breakthrough therapy designation for methylone; it may have potential for the treatment of PTSD.